 The capacity for both machines is 1.7 liters or roughly seven cups.
-Both have water level indicators, but the Breville has them on either side of the kettle.
+Both have water level indicators, but Breville has them on either side of the kettle.

 Both models are easy to use and clean.
 I don’t think that there is an advantage either way in this department.
 They come with removable scale filters so that you can boil water continuously without your machine clogging up.
-You won’t have to worry about burning down the house with the boil-dry protection feature.
+Also, you won’t have to worry about burning down the house with the boil-dry protection feature.
 Both kettles have this feature.

-On the other hand, the Cuisinart kettle offers a much more compact back-lit control panel that is built into the handle of the kettle itself.
+On the other hand, the Cuisinart kettle offers a much more compact back-lit control panel built into the handle of the kettle itself.

-The warranty for the Cuisinart is three years while the Breville has a one year warranty.
+The warranty for the Cuisinart is three years, while the Breville has a one-year warranty.